Last Updated on January 12, 2023 by Anne-Marie

-This recipe is for anyone who is a fan of Alton Brown’s spaghetti sauce!
+This recipe is also for anyone who is a fan of Alton Brown’s spaghetti sauce from his TV show.

-So if you’re looking for an easy tomato sauce recipe made from tomatoes in your garden, or that you couldn’t resist buying at your farmer's market or supermarket, I hope you like My Version of Alton Brown’s Tomato Sauce Recipe!
+So if you’re looking for an easy tomato sauce recipe made from tomatoes in your garden.

 When you have an abundance of tomatoes, making homemade tomato sauce recipes is the most logical idea.